Bilalm354/kart-racer/README.md

 # Kart Racing Game Built In TypeScript with Three JS

-Note: I started building this project on a React/ Three/ Webpack or something boilerplate and that it is why Github shows other contributors.
+Note: I started building this project on a React/ Three/ Webpack boilerplate (but don't use any of it I think) and that it is why Github shows other contributors.

 ## Hello and welcome.